Indicator

 Insights and Analyses

 • While many immigrant-headed households are linguistically isolated, a larger proportion of households headed by undocumented individuals experience linguistic isolation.
-Across the state, in 2019, 38% of households headed by someone who was undocumented were linguistically isolated, compared to 27% of households headed by a lawful resident, and 21% of households headed by a naturalized citizen.
+Across the state, in 2021, 34% of households were headed by someone who was undocumented were linguistically isolated, compared to 26% of households headed by a lawful resident and 21% of households headed by a naturalized citizen.

-• A regional analysis reveals that in 2019, the rates of linguistic isolation among households headed by immigrants were highest in the Central Valley (nearly 33%), Monterey-San Benito (32%), Los Angeles (nearly 29%), and San Francisco-Marin (28%).
-Still, the rates of linguistic isolation are notable in other regions.
-For example, the rates of linguistic isolation among households headed by immigrants in Sacramento (24%), the Central Coast (nearly 24%), the Far North (23%), and the Inland Empire (22%) are considerable.
+• Across the state, rates of linguistic isolation among households headed by immigrants were highest in the Central Valley (nearly 33%), Monterey-San Benito (32%), Los Angeles (nearly 29%), and San Francisco-Marin (28%), according to 2019 census data.
+Still, the rates of linguistic isolation are notable in other regions too – 24% in Sacramento, nearly 24% on the Central Coast, 23% in the far northern region of the state, and 22% in the Inland Empire.

 • Although immigrants experience linguistic isolation throughout the state, it is important to note the differences by region and race/ethnicity.
-For example, in 2019, rates of linguistic isolation were highest for households headed by Asian American immigrants in San Francisco-Marin (nearly 37%); households headed by Black immigrants in the San Diego-Imperial region (23%); households headed by Latino immigrants in the Central Valley and Monterey-San Benito regions (nearly 37%); households headed by Pacific Islander immigrants in the Central Coast and Monterey-San Benito regions (13%); households headed by Other/mixed-race in Monterey-San Benito (32%); and households headed by White immigrants in Los Angeles County (nearly 24%).
+For example, in 2019, rates of linguistic isolation were highest for households headed by Asian American immigrants in San Francisco-Marin (nearly 37%); households headed by Latino immigrants in the Central Valley and Monterey-San Benito regions (nearly 37%); households headed by Other/mixed-race immigrants in Monterey-San Benito (32%); households headed by White immigrants in Los Angeles County (nearly 24%); households headed by Black immigrants in the San Diego-Imperial region (23%); and households headed by Pacific Islander immigrants in the Central Coast and Monterey-San Benito regions (13%).

-• In 2019, throughout the state, most immigrants were bilingual and nearly 70% reported speaking English proficiently.
-Among recent arrivals, or immigrants arriving in the U.S. at most five years ago, 66% reported speaking English proficiently.
+• In 2022, most immigrants in California were bilingual and nearly 67% reported speaking English proficiently.
+Among recent arrivals (immigrants arriving in the U.S. in the previous five years), 60% reported speaking English proficiently.

-• Across the state, about 45% of the population spoke a language other than English at home, as of 2019.
-Findings from a 2018 survey conducted by the by Ipsos Public Affairs for the American Council on the Teaching of Foreign Languages (ACTFL) shows that multilingualism is an important asset and resource for the United States, pointing to benefits like meeting the demand for multilingual workers.
+• Across the state, about 44% of the population spoke a language other than English at home.
+An 2022 analysis from a 2018 survey conducted by the Ipsos Public Affairs for the American Council on the Teaching of Foreign Languages (ACTFL), a majority of U.S. employers report a reliance on U.S.-based employees with foreign language skills, with a significant amount reporting a high dependency, indicating that multilingualism is an important asset and resource for the United States to thrive in the global economy due to the reported foreign language skills gap.

-• Given the diversity of Latinx indigenous languages in Los Angeles, Comunidades Indigenas en Liderazgo (CIELO) collected data and developed a story map, highlighting the many indigenous languages spoken throughout the LA region, in an effort to underscore the importance of language justice.
-Their data sample reveals that more than half of respondents listed their preference for a language other than or in addition to Spanish or English.
-Respondents indicated more than 17 distinct languages under language groups such as Zapoteco, Chinanteco, K’iche’, and Ayuujk.
+• Given the diversity of Indigenous migrant languages in Los Angeles County, Comunidades Indigenas en Liderazgo (CIELO) collected data and developed a story map in 2022 that highlighted the many Indigenous languages spoken in migrant communities in the County in an effort to underscore the importance of language justice and illuminate biases in data collection.
+CIELO’s data sample showed that more than half of respondents listed their preference for a language other than or in addition to Spanish or English, including more than 17 distinct languages under language groups such as Zapoteco, Chinanteco, K’iche’, and Ayuujk.

 • In 2015, San Francisco codified a Language Access Ordinance (LAO) into law, instructing all public-serving departments of the City and County of San Francisco to provide services in languages other than English when there is a sizable share of Limited-English proficient (LEP) residents.
 An assessment by the Language Access Network of San Francisco highlighted areas where the LAO is falling short of providing equitable and quality services to LEP residents.
-Among other findings, the report highlights that there is insufficient enforcement and monitoring to ensure compliance, as well as insufficient services for those who are most linguistically marginalized.
 The recommendations provided in the report include strengthening compliance and accountability measures and including a human-centered design approach to include community voices.
+A 2024 Migration Policy Institute analysis explains this issue more broadly and offers recommendations on how to adequately and effectively expand their language access initiatives across federally supported programs.

 Comunidades Indígenas en Liderazgo (CIELO) is an Indigenous woman-led organization collecting data on Indigenous migrants to visibilize their existence and diversity throughout the Los Angeles region.